stonehippo/mehvish_ali_code/README.md

 # Code for Mehvish

-A collection of code examples using [CircuitPython](https://circuitpython.org), a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), and the [Elegoo Sensor Kit](https://www.elegoo.com/blogs/arduino-projects/elegoo-37-in-1-sensor-modules-kit-tutorial).
+A collection of code examples using a couple of different microcontrollers.

+In the [curcuitpython directory](./circuitpython), there are eamples using [CircuitPython](https://circuitpython.org), a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), and the [Elegoo Sensor Kit](https://www.elegoo.com/blogs/arduino-projects/elegoo-37-in-1-sensor-modules-kit-tutorial).

+In the [arduino directory](./arduino/), there are matching examples using the same Elegoo sensors, but this time written in [Arduino](https://arduino.cc) and using an [Arduino Uno R3](https://store.arduino.cc/products/arduino-uno-rev3) dev board.

 These examples are adapted from the Arduino code provided by Elegoo for use with the sensors from the kit.

-# Development Tools
+## Development Tools for CircuitPython

 For some general documentation on the Pico dev board and CircuitPython, this [Adafruit guide](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython) is a good place to start.
 It has a lot of code and wiring examples that can help you get started.
 I recommend reading through it and perhaps trying some of the examples before embarking on deeper work.